 - Emergency dental treatment up to a set benefit limit (depending on the policy)

-Medical exclusions you should be aware of
+Medical exclusions you should note

 All insurance policies contain exclusions or circumstances in which the insurer will not provide cover.
-In the case of medical only travel insurance, these can include:
+In the case of medical-only travel insurance, these can include:

 Emergency medical assistance